darkquake93/unihood/README.md

 ##Intellectual Property Rights / Access to Code

 All of my own work and code will itself be Open-Source and visible to any GitHub user, and I will not be duplicating any similar work, hence I do not belive there are any issues regarding intellectual property rights.
-I am allowing my work to be publicly available and freely forkable by these users, with no limits in place such as freedom of distribution.
+As is the convention with GitHub projects, I am allowing my work to be publicly available and freely forkable by these users, with no limits in place such as freedom of distribution.